pimbrouwers/Validus/README.md

 ## Quick Start

-A common example of receiving input from an untrusted source (ex: user form submission), applying validation and produce a result based on success/failure.
+A common example of receiving input from an untrusted source (ex: user form submission), applying validation and producing a result based on success/failure.

 ```f#
 open Validus